 – 1 Hamper // I love this cute little washing machine hamper!
 I have two – one in the upstairs nursery and one as part of the downstairs diaper changing station.

-If there is one area that I did not prep enough for, it’s with breastfeeding and formula.
-I have a lengthy discussion about it here on my Realities of Feeding Twins blog post.
-I prepped for the babies with all of the physical items, but I don’t feel like I learned enough about breastfeeding before they arrived and I wish I had done more research and honestly I wish we had hired our own lactation consultant to meet us while we were still in the hospital.
+If there is one area that I did not prep enough for, it was with breastfeeding and formula.
+I have a lengthy discussion about it here on my Realities of Feeding Twins blog post and My Breastfeeding Story blog post (from when I gave birth to my third baby).
+I prepped for the babies with all of the physical items, but I don’t feel like I learned enough about breastfeeding before they arrived and I wish I had done more research and honestly, I wish we had hired our own lactation consultant to meet us while we were still in the hospital.
 (Our hospital had lactation consultants, but she went home for the evening before meeting with me and we had to ask several times to see her before she showed up the next day.)
 Basically, the short story is that I only produced enough breastmilk for one baby (even though we obviously split it for the two), so we supplemented with formula and while yes, breastfeeding is the best way to feed to your baby, if you have twins, don’t be afraid to supplement with formula.
 Despite issues with thrush, I pumped and we fed the babies breastmilk for 5 months and we supplemented with formula.

-- 1 Nursing Pillow // If you’re planning on breastfeeding, I recommend this nursing pillow – it supports both babies and your back and has a pocket so you can store nipple guards, burp clothes, your phone, water bottle, etc.
+– 1 Nursing Pillow // If you’re planning on breastfeeding, I recommend this nursing pillow – it supports both babies and your back and has a pocket so you can store nipple guards, burp cloths, your phone, water bottle, etc. (2022 Update: I used this nursing pillow with my third baby and LOVED it.
+I loved how big it was!
+Even for just one baby!)

-- 2 Boppys // If you don’t purchase a Table for Two, at least purchase two Boppys or a Twin Z Pillow.
+– 2 Boppys // If you don’t purchase a Table for Two, at least purchase two Boppys or a Twin Z Pillow or a Snuggle Me Organic.
 The Boppys were great so that the grandparents were able to more comfortably hold and feed a baby so I could take a nap.
-Also, I used the Boppys for some tummy time, or I would take one with me to the park so I could prop one in the Boppy to feed them while I held the other.
+Also, I used the Boppys for some tummy time, or I would take one with me to the park so I could prop one in the Boppy to feed one while I held the other.

 – 1 Pump // I was able to rent the below Medela Symphony medical-grade pump from the hospital and it worked great!
 I didn’t link to it so you would purchase it (it is WAY too expensive for that), but so you can see what it comes with and you can ask your doctor or insurance provider about renting one.